 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three manifestations of anger commonly found in chronic pain clients.
+-Explain three manifestations of behavioral anger in chronic pain.

--Name three sources of guilt for clients with chronic pain.
+-Discuss three sources of guilt for chronic pain clients.

 -Name the three components of cognitive-behavioral treatment.

 -Explain what does a clinician need to effectively utilize during group therapy in order to enhance treatment effectiveness and patient satisfaction in cognitive-behavioral treatment for chronic pain.